Top 10 largest economies in the world

 How to trade the world’s largest economies

-If you want to gain exposure to the top 10 largest economies in the world, you can do so via CFD trading.
+If you want to gain exposure to the top 10 largest economies in the world, you can do so via CFD trading or spread betting.
 With IG, you can trade over 90 forex pairs and 30 indices, including GBP/USD, EUR/JPY, the DAX and the FTSE 100.

 The world’s 10 biggest economies in summary